dzima22/LGD_Prediction_Models/README.md

 - Areas: Credit Risk, Econometrics, Loss Given Default (LGD), Machine Learning

 ## 💡 About
-The project focuses on **Loss Given Default (LGD)** prediction — one of the three key components of credit risk modeling (alongside PD and EAD).
+The project focuses on **Loss Given Default** prediction — one of the three key components of credit risk modeling (alongside PD and EAD).
 The goal is to estimate the proportion of exposure a lender loses in the event of borrower default, using both traditional statistical and modern machine learning approaches.
 The study utilizes loan-level data containing information on repayment behavior, balances, and loan characteristics.